 Every amino acid shares the same backbone atoms — a repeating N-C\(_\alpha\)-C unit — but differs in its side chain, the group that branches off at each C\(_\alpha\).
 Side chains vary in size, charge, and hydrophobicity.1 This chemical diversity gives proteins their functional range.

-Structure hierarchy
+Structure Hierarchy

 Proteins organize at four levels: